How the pandemic has affected abortion rules around the world

 “Great Britain completely transformed its service,” said Abigail Aikens, an associate professor of public affairs at the University of Texas, Austin, who has studied demand for self-managed abortions in the United States and Europe during the pandemic.
 “The outcomes of these abortions tend to be very good, in terms of, yes, they work and, yes, they are safe.”

 Aiken’s research analyzed demand for Women on Web’s services in eight European countries: Five countries saw significant increases, while England was the only country where requests decreased.
-She attributed this to women having their needs met through the formal health-care network.
+She attributed this to women having their needs met through the formal health care network.

 “If the outcomes of these abortions are just as good as the medical model we had before, why not make this the status quo?” she said.